Activity & Learning Resources

 Teachers Resource Guide

-For activities which complement the Monster Cannery publications, we offer The Monster Cannery Teacher Resource Guide.
+For activities which complement the Monster Cannery publications (see below), we offer The Monster Cannery Teacher Resource Guide.
 This guide contains activities for students from Kindergarten to Grade 12.
 Teachers will find the province’s Prescribed Learning Outcomes for each grade level and reproducible worksheets helpful in teaching a variety of Social Studies units.
 To obtain a full digital copy, please contact us: email@example.com ,or download each section below.

 Teacher Resource PDF downloads: